Changissnz/nu_merchant_principal/README.md

 to compete turns into the prideful's choice to respond with anti-competitive measures.
 Words such as "dignity" and "honor" are used by the prideful to claim a kind of moral righteousness.
-The more calculating variants are also risk-averse.
+The more calculating variants also practice risk-averse, out of their consideration for the spectrum believed by them from least to most gainful.
 One rhetorical question that is an actual decision for them when faced with adversity is: why "stoop down to their level" to compete when there is only "disgrace" to be had?
 Regardless of the moralistic views on what cannot be taken up by stooping down to accept and what is really the disgrace, taking up the means to compete or the continuation of the act that is being challenged,